 Students view a dc analysis of a base-biased NPN transistor.

-In this animated activity, learners examine a systematic method for converting a decimal number (base 10) into a hexadecimal number (base 16).
+In this animated object, learners examine a systematic method for converting a decimal number (base 10) into an octal number (base 8).

 Learners examine the accounting equation and classify accounts into the appropriate categories in drag-and-drop exercises.